 Section 8.
 Fair Share Fee Deduction.
 In recognition of the certification of "fair share" in an election held for that purpose, bargaining unit employees who are not members of the Federation shall be required to pay a fee in lieu of dues.
-The University shall deduct this fee from the check of all employees in the bargaining unit who are not members of the Federation.
-The fair share fee shall be transmitted to the Federation in the same manner as are the payroll deducted dues for Federation members.
+Beginning June 28, 2018, non-members will no longer pay a fee and the University shall no longer collect a fair share fee for non-members.